Last week when I was teaching a very promising beginner, I was reminded of this useful point.

-Here’s a check-list for anyone who’s starting out as a stained glass painter:
+Here’s a check-list for anyone who is starting out as a stained-glass painter:

-- Read this e-book about kiln-fired stained glass painting - it’s packed with recipes, techniques, step-by-step projects and the kind of common sense you’ll only get by working with a successful studio
+- Download and study our hands-on guide to kiln-fired stained glass painting – it’s packed with recipes, techniques, step-by-step projects and the kind of common sense you’ll only get by working with a successful studio.